-As seen in the recent issue of the England Netball magazine, we spoke to Jane Lomax, England Netball tutor and advisor, and also Head Coach at the University of Chichester and Sussex NRG Netball Club’s U19s.
-Jane shared with us her expert knowledge on goal setting.
+We spoke to Jane Lomax, England Netball tutor, advisor, and Sport Psychologist who shared with us her expert knowledge on goal setting.

 ‘The importance of considering the goals we are working to for next season cannot be underestimated.
 The goals you and your squad choose to work towards will impact on the motivational climate you set within training and competition as well as define your philosophy behind the decisions you make.
 Where goals have a strong performance nature, focusing heavily on results, or league positions, your approach might be very different from a more participation, or developmental focus.
 The challenge is how to balance these different aspects across the season.

 When deciding on this year’s goals consider the following:

 – what is this year’s context of coaching, as compared to last?
 Have you changed leagues, or players within your squad?

 – where is this year in the bigger picture of your players’ development?